Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

 In graph data, a node's significance extends beyond its individual attributes.
 Its position, connections, and unique characteristics within the entire graph determine its relevance.
 Traditional feature representation methods often miss this nuanced information, as two nodes might share attributes but differ in roles due to their connections and positions.
 Similarly, a uniquely attributed node might still be peripheral in the overall structure.
-Thus, in order to incorporate the important structural and spatial information of the nodes into their representations via a transformer, we introduce four different encoding methods; (1) local structure encoding $lse$, (2) centrality encoding $ce$, (3) uniqueness encoding $ue$ and (4) position encoding $pe$.
+Moreover, while we create hypergraphs from graphs, we lose the nodes' local connection information.
+Thus, in order to incorporate the important structural and spatial information of the nodes into their representations via a transformer, we introduce four different encoding methods from both graph and hypergraph perspectives: (1) local structure encoding $lse$, (2) centrality encoding $ce$, (3) uniqueness encoding $ue$ and (4) position encoding $pe$.
 We combine all these encodings and integrate them into initial (i.e., $0^{th}$ layer) node features of a node $v_i$, $x_i^{0}$, as follows

 By integrating these encodings with the original input features, the transformer can better learn node representations, encoding both structural-spatial and semantic context.
 The subsequent sections will delve deeper into each encoding, elucidating their formulation and contributions.